Clinical oncologist, Neil Bayman, explains what lung cancer is, the main types, risk factors, stages and common treatments available to you.

 Some people may get another type of cancer that starts in the lung.
 For example, a neuroendocrine tumour is a rare cancer type that sometimes starts in the lungs.
 We have more information about neuroendocrine tumours.

-Smoking cigarettes is the main cause of lung cancer.
+Smoking tobacco is the cause of most lung cancers and the biggest risk factor.
+This includes smoking cigarettes, cigars and pipes.
 People who do not smoke can still develop lung cancer, but their risk is much lower.

 If someone stops smoking, their risk of developing lung cancer gets lower over time.
 After about 15 years it is almost the same as a non-smoker.

-People who have symptoms usually begin by seeing their GP.
-If the GP thinks your symptoms could be caused by lung cancer, they will arrange either:
+People may be diagnosed with lung cancer after seeing their GP about their symptoms.
+If your GP thinks your symptoms could be caused by lung cancer, they will arrange tests to help make a diagnosis.
+These can include:

-At the hospital the specialist will explain any other tests you need.
+At the hospital, the specialist will explain any other tests you need.
+These may include:

 Waiting for tests results can be a difficult time, we have more information that can help.